BitsInMyBlood/100-days-of-code/log.md

 ### Day 0: November 18, 2018

-**Today's Progress**: Began my 100 days of coding challenge by restarting my work toward completing FreeCodeCamp.
+**Today's Progress:** Began my 100 days of coding challenge by restarting my work toward completing FreeCodeCamp.

 **Thoughts:** Being inconsistent with the time I apply toward improving my web development skill-set has been the #1 problem.
 I had previously completed about 20% of the FCC, but I decided to start over.
 Web development hasn't been a primary focus this past year.
 I love coding!
 Unfortunately, I haven't made it a priority.
 I learned about the 100 days of code challenge today.
 I had heard of it before, but had never learned what it was.
 So after starting over on the FCC, I quickly realized that reviewing the basics never hurts.